 I’ll be happy when I’ve paid off my student loans.

-I’ll be happy when I’m making more money.
+I will be happy when I’m making more money.

 I’ll be happy when we can afford that trip we’ve always wanted to take.